TreeLLi/Facial-Expression-Recognition_Decision-Tree/Readme.md

 # Facial Expression Recognition System(Simplified) Based on the AUs

 ## Running Instructions
 In order to test the performance of the trained decision trees on new dataset, please load the trained trees from `decision_tree.pkl`, which returns a list of `6` trained trees, and import `DecisionTree.py` in your test file.
 You can use standard way of loading pickle file to load the `decision_tree.pkl` or simply use the `retrieveObjects` function in `DataProcessor.py`.
 The running environment should be `Linux` and `python 3`.
 Invoke the function `testTrees(trees, samples)` to start your testing.
 The first parameter of the `testTrees` function is the loaded `6` decision trees, and the second parameter is the new samples.
 This function returns a list of predictions ranging from `1` to `6`.
-Although it is rare that the program starts running slowly, if it happens, please wait a moment.
 We have provided an example test file `bootstrap.py` as a reference to test the trained decision trees.

+## Dependencies

+Kindly please **add any external libraries you're using but not in this list** into here so that others can know what he/she should prepare:

+* scipy.io (version:0.17.0)
+* numpy (version:1.11.0)
+* pickle (version:3.0)
+* matplotlib (version:1.5.1)

+## Retrain the decision trees
+If you want to retrain the decision trees, please run the `Facs.py`. **Although it is rare that the program starts running slowly, if it happens, please wait a moment**.
+It may take a moment to cache some fonts.

 ## File Architecture
 ### Facs.py